-Choosing a domain name for your business is not as simple as choosing your outfit for the day.
+Choosing a business domain name for your business is not as simple as choosing your outfit for the day.

 Your domain name defines your brand and online identity.
 It’s your audience’s access to your website — and it’s going to stick with them for a while.
 Make it count.